Safety Beds: What Are They and Who Needs One?

 Safety beds fulfill this need by ensuring kids stay in bed and cannot exit unsupervised.
 Available in a wide array of designs to suit a plethora of unique requirements, safety beds help children to relax, fall asleep, and stay in bed.
 Their multiple design elements maximize comfort and reduce entrapment risks, while they also prevent the child from climbing out of bed during the night.
 Often employed in children's hospitals and care facilities, safety beds are most commonly utilized at home.
 Some models are even portable so you can take them along wherever you travel with your child.

 Learn more about the superior quality safety beds we carry and check out our comprehensive hospital and home care beds catalog, too.
-As always, you can find more valuable information from our expert healthcare team at Caregiver University, an educational resource to better help you take better care of your loved ones.
+As always, you can find more valuable information from our expert healthcare team at Caregiver University, an educational resource to help you take better care of your loved ones.

 Author: